Lewi23/issuu-dataset-analyser/README.md

 * Display the amount of views all documents received from each browser in a verbose manner ([User-Agent](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/User-Agent))
 * Display the amount of views all documents received from each browser (displaying only the browser name and version)
 * Display the top ten readers of all documents based on the users time spent reading
-* Provide a recommendation of documents a user might be intrested in based on what other readers of the provided document have read
+* Provide a recommendation of documents a user might be interested in based on what other readers of the provided document have read
   * Displayed as a table
   * Displayed using a [dotgraph](https://graphviz.org/doc/info/lang.html)